JumioServices/Redirect-Batch-Node/README.md

 ### Install Frameworks

 After node is installed, use the terminal client such as Terminal (Mac) or PowerShell (Windows) to browse to this directory.
-Use npm to install the necessary framework.
+Use npm to install the necessary framework included within package.json.

 ```
 $ npm install